-File size of TIF, BMP, PNG and JPG format
+File size of TIF, BMP, PNG, and JPG format

-The decisive advantage of the JPG format is its small space requirement due to compression of the image data, i.e., mathematical methods reduce the amount of data when creating an image file and have to be applied the other way round when opening a file to restore the picture.
+The decisive advantage of the JPG format is its small space requirement due to compression of the image data, i.e., mathematical methods reduce the amount of data when creating an image file and have to be applied the other way around when opening a file to restore the picture.

-Without compression, each point of a color image would require three bytes for the three color components red, green, blue, and an image of e.g. 10 megapixels occupy around 30 megabytes, as you get it in the so-called “bitmap” file format (.bmp).
+Without compression, each point of a color image would require three bytes for the three color components red, green, and blue, and an image of e.g., 10 megapixels occupy around 30 megabytes, as you get it in the so-called “bitmap” file format (.bmp).
 JPG files manage with a fraction of the amount of data.